jacklorusso/astro-site/src/content/post/my-design-philosophy.md

 For everything that came before ~2015, I was lucky enough to have [Mark Rickerby](https://maetl.net) as a mentor early enough in my career.
 I honestly think he shared pretty much every single one of the 2000s and early 2010's links on that site with me.
 As always, thanks for everything Mark.

-## We do our best work when we accept what the web is
+## We do our best work when we understand and accept what the web is

 ... and we do it better together.